-- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger .
+- LoggerNet users, click Setup[TM], select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger[TM].

 - RTDAQ users, click Add Datalogger

 - PC400 users, click Add Datalogger .

 - 2. Click Next.

 - 3. Select your data logger from the list.
 In the Datalogger Name field, type a meaningful name for your data logger (for example, a site identifier or project name), and click Next. - 4.
 Select the Direct Connect connection type and click Next. - 5.
 If this is the first time connecting this computer to a GRANITE 9/10 via USB, click Install USB Driver, select your data logger, click Install, and follow the prompts to install the USB driver. - 6.
 Plug the data logger into your computer using a USB or RS-232 cable and provide 12 V power.
 If using RS-232, a CPI/RS-232 RJ45 to DB9 cable is required to connect to the computer. - 7.
 From the COM Port list, select the COM port used for your data logger.
 It will appear as GRANITE 9/10 (COM number). - 8.
 USB and RS-232 connections do not typically require a COM Port Communication Delay; this type of delay allows time for hardware devices to "wake up" and negotiate a communications link.
 Accept the default value of 00 seconds and click Next. - 9.
 You must match the baud rate and PakBus address hardware settings of your data logger.
 A USB connection does not require a baud rate selection, keep the default.
 RS-232 connections default to 115200 baud.
 The default PakBus address is 1. - 10.
 Set an Extra Response Time if you have a difficult or marginal connection and you want the data logger support software to wait a certain amount of time before returning a communications failure error.
-Accept the default value of 00 seconds. - 11.
-Set a Max Time On-Line to limit the amount of time the data logger remains connected.
+Accept the default value of 00 seconds. - Set a Max Time On-Line to limit the amount of time the data logger remains connected.
 When the data logger is connected, communications with it are terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 12.
 Leave the Neighbor PakBus Address as the default of 0. - 13.
 Click Next. - 14.
-By default, the data logger does not use a security code.
-Therefore, the Security Code can be left at 0.
-If the code has been changed in the data logger, enter the new code. - The PakBus Encryption Key can be left blank for direct USB connections. - 15.
+By default, the data logger does not use a security code or a PakBus encryption key.
+Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
+If either setting has been changed, enter the new code or key.
+See Data logger security (p.
+125) for more information. - 15.
 Click Next. - 16.
 Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings.

 17. Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Testing communications with EZSetup (p.
-38) for more information.
+39) for more information.